parameswaraRao-13/ML_Model_for_COVID-19_Deaths_Prediction/README.md

 (e) monitor model summary and results

- corona_cases.csv: data set for model building.
+ corona_cases.csv: data set for model building. html_table_to_csv_table_extraction.py: used to extract and creat data from website html tables into csv table.

  Result:
  1. Observed correlation between those by using Heat maps and got Pearson’s correlation factor: 0.969.